PureStorage-OpenConnect/fraud-detection-demo/README.md

 ## Overview

-This project implements the [NVIDIA Financial Fraud Detection AI Blueprint](https://github.com/NVIDIA-AI-Blueprints/Financial-Fraud-Detection) as a 5-pod containerized architecture, optimized for Pure Storage FlashBlade (high-throughput) and FlashArray (low-latency) storage tiers.
+This project implements a financial fraud detection pipeline as a 5-pod containerized architecture, optimized for Pure Storage FlashBlade (high-throughput) and FlashArray (low-latency) storage tiers.

 **Key Demonstrations:**
-- Pure Storage FlashBlade parallel I/O for data generation and feature engineering
+- Pure Storage FlashBlade parallel I/O at 2+ GB/s for data generation
-- Multi-GPU processing with RAPIDS Dask-cuDF
+- Multi-GPU processing with RAPIDS cuDF and Dask
 - End-to-end ML pipeline from data generation to real-time inference

 ## Architecture